RobinLinus/coins-legacy/bitcoin-lite-network.md

 encoded naively.
 We call this "set of all *unspent* outputs' paths" the "*UTXO paths*".

+This set is a very efficient representation of Bitcoin's UTXO set.
+In the following we discuss how to update and query the set of UTXO paths efficiently.

 ### Binary Search in the UTXO paths
 A user wants to query all outputs of a particular Bitcoin address within the UTXO set.
 To do that efficiently, we can sort the set of all unspent output paths by the output's recipient addresses.